XertroV/nadeoservices-helper/docs/NadeoLiveServices/Leaderboards/Groups/map-records-top.md

             maximum: 100
         -   name: score
             type: integer
+            required: false
             description: >
                 The player's personal best time in miliseconds.
 Possibly only used with `seasonUid=Personal_Best`.
 Unknown purpose.
 ---

-Get the top records for a given map in a given season.
+Get the top records for a given map in a given group/season.

-Note that if onlyWorld=false then `offset` and `length` have no effect.
+Note that if `onlyWorld=false` then `offset` and `length` have no effect.

-`seasonUid` Example: see the `.seasonUid` field in [Track of the Day entries](/docs/NadeoLiveServices/Campaigns/track-of-the-day.md)
+`groupUid` Example: see the `.seasonUid` field in [Track of the Day entries](/docs/NadeoLiveServices/Campaigns/track-of-the-day.md)

-Note: There is a special seasonUid `Personal_Best` that includes all records set ever.
+Note: There is a special groupUid `Personal_Best` that includes all records set ever.

 -----